 In establishing the Board, Congress sought to bring the best talent available to focus on health and safety oversight questions associated with the design, construction, operation, and decommissioning of DOE defense nuclear facilities.
 The recruitment and retention of scientific and technical staff with outstanding qualifications are the key components in the Board's human capital strategy if the Board is to be successful in accomplishing its mission.
 The Board has assembled a small and highly talented technical staff with extensive backgrounds in science and engineering disciplines, such as nuclear-chemical processing, conduct of operations, general nuclear safety analysis, conventional and nuclear explosive technology and safety, nuclear weapon safety, storage of nuclear materials and nuclear criticality safety, and waste management.
-Virtually all of the technical staff has technical staff members possess practical nuclear experience gained from duty in the U.S. Navy's nuclear propulsion program, the nuclear weapons field, or the civilian reactor industry.
+Virtually all of the technical staff has technical master's degrees, and approximately 22 percent hold doctoral degrees.
+Many of the Board's technical staff members possess practical nuclear experience gained from duty in the U.S. Navy's nuclear propulsion program, the nuclear weapons field, or the civilian reactor industry.
 In order to accomplish the Board's highly technical mission, it is of paramount importance that the Board receives sufficient funds to meet the salary and benefit requirements of the staff.